cosc490team2/Notex/README.md

 <a id="Installation"></a>
 ### Installation
 To install Notex, you will need to have Node.js and npm installed on your computer.
+Here is the link to install: https://nodejs.org/en/download
 Once you have those installed, follow these steps:

 1. Clone the repository to your local machine using the following command:
 ```bash